← Back to Blog

 4. Master the Git Workflow

-Claude handles git operations beautifully:
+Claude handles git operations well:

 • Creating descriptive commit messages based on actual changes (not just "fix bug")